 Hello!
-Welcome to Everything Is Amazing - a newsletter about curiosity, attention and wonder.
+Welcome to Everything Is Amazing. a newsletter about curiosity, attention and wonder that goes out one or two times a week to around 23,000 people.

-Since those are three terms that (a) need a lot of unpacking and (b) still don’t give you any clear idea about what this newsletter is about - let’s take a really big step back.
+Since a few of those terms (a) need a lot of unpacking and (b) still don’t give you any clear idea about what this thing is about - let’s take a really big step back.

 This is, at its heart, a science newsletter.
 It’s driven by the discoveries and the research into the ways we perceive the world, all the things that get in the way (inside & outside of our minds), and the amazing benefits for your health, your mood and your ability to think clearly - for truly, there are amazing benefits - that come from living a life more curiously, as suggested by all the current research.